 How much does it cost to book a vacation rental in Vancouver?

-At the time of booking a vacation rental in Vancouver, the highest prices can usually be seen in the month of December (with an average of $291.39 per night), followed by April ($290.06), and February ($282.3).
+When it comes to booking a vacation rental in Vancouver, the highest prices are found in the month of August (with an average of $302 per night), followed by December ($293), and then July ($283).